crosspeaksoftware/woo-address-book/readme.txt

 * Adds settings to set if new address should be selected or primary address on checkout.
 * Adds setting if the address nickname field should show on checkout.
 * Fix checkbox to change address that didn't work from showing with WooCommerce Subscriptions plugin.
+* Adds confirmation when deleting an address from the address book.
 * Support for PHP 8 and jQuery 3.
 Thanks [Hinyka](https://github.com/hallme/woo-address-book/pull/96)
 * Various other fixes, see [#97](https://github.com/hallme/woo-address-book/pull/97) for details.